 Even though summer’s winding down it’s not too late to start growing vegetables for fall and winter for harvesting into next year!

 These autumn vegetables prefer cooler temperatures and any of these plants can be grown in containers.
-In fact some seed companies sell seeds intended for container gardens.
+In fact some seed companies sell seeds meant to plant in your container gardens.

 My instructions work for any plant you want to start from seed, but today we’re focusing on vegetables that grow best in late summer and fall.